Batman (serial): Film elements

 The first chapter of Batman no longer exists in pristine form.
-The original 35mm negative has either worn out from being consulted too often for reprints, or has been lost to nitrate decomposition.
-For more than 50 years Columbia has had to copy an older reference print of Chapter One, which shows a noticeable loss of detail and clarity.
+The original 35mm negative has either worn out from being consulted too often for reprints or has been lost to nitrate decomposition.
+For more than 50 years, Columbia has had to copy an older reference print of Chapter One, which shows a noticeable loss of detail and clarity.
 This was first discovered when Columbia included Chapter One of Batman in The Three Stooges Follies (1974), a theatrical release of old short subjects.

 Critical reception

 Trade papers of 1943 sampled the first chapter for their reviews.
-The Exhibitor gave it a "good" rating: "This starts off as if it will rate with the better serial entrants."
+The Exhibitor gave it a "good" rating: "This starts as if it will rate with the better serial entrants."
 Motion Picture Daily simply recapped the plot, adding, "This one is based on the Batman of the comic magazines.
 Its story and action are just as fantastic."
-Film Daily classed it as a juvenile adventure: "If this serial keeps up the pace set in the initial chapter, it should have no trouble satisfying the youngsters a lot.
+Film Daily classed it as a juvenile adventure: "If this serial keeps up the pace set in the initial chapter, it should have no trouble satisfying the youngsters.
 The first chapter opens with a bang and never stops the fireworks until the fadeout.
 The action is utterly fantastic and can be taken seriously only by the young.
-The older fans are prone to laugh at the wrong time.
+The older fans are prone to laughing at the wrong time.
 Lambert Hillyer's direction is breathless."

 Reappraisals since the Batman TV series have been less charitable to its serial predecessor.
 Author Raymond William Stedman described it in 1971 as an unintentional farce.
 Jim Harmon and Donald F. Glut describe Batman as "one of the most ludicrous serials ever made" despite its "forthright" simplicity.

 The casting of Lewis Wilson as Batman and Douglas Croft as Robin has also been criticized.
 Some critics felt that the actors and their stunt doubles lacked the "style and grace" of their comic-book characters.
 Critics found Wilson's physique to be unathletic and "thick about the middle", and his voice was both too high-pitched and had a Boston accent.
 Croft was considered too old to play Robin and looked older still when doubled by a "hairy-legged" stuntman.

-Also, the costumes were criticized as unconvincing in execution, and although the Batman costume was based on his original appearance, it draws special criticism for being too baggy and topped by pair of "devil" horns.
+Also, the costumes were criticized as unconvincing in execution, and although the Batman costume was based on his original appearance, it drew special criticism for being too baggy and topped by a pair of "devil" horns.

-Will Brooker remarked in the 2001 Batman Unmasked: Analyzing a Cultural Icon that, although he feels that the depiction of the Japanese characters is racist, Batman has little direct contact with them, but when Batman does in fact finally meet Daka in the final chapter, he immediately exclaims "Oh, a Jap!"
-He soon after calls Daka "Jap murderer" and "Jap devil" and finally discusses a "Jap spy ring".
+Will Brooker remarked in the 2001 Batman Unmasked: Analyzing a Cultural Icon that, although he feels that the depiction of the Japanese characters is racist, Batman has little direct contact with them, but when Batman does, in fact, finally meet Daka in the final chapter, he immediately exclaims "Oh, a Jap!"
+He soon calls Daka "Jap murderer" and "Jap devil" and finally discusses a "Jap spy ring".
 Brooker surmises that these elements are likely to have been added as an afterthought to make the film more appealing to audiences of the time and that creating a nationalistic, patriotic film was not the filmmakers' original intent.